Marble cake: World records

 In 2019, British-American television host John Oliver unveiled a 600 sqft marble cake on an episode of his comedy series Last Week Tonight with John Oliver, featuring an image of Turkmenistan's autocratic president Gurbanguly Berdimuhamedow falling off a horse during a race, intended to satirize Berdimuhamedow's penchant for amassing world records.
-The cake was submitted to Guinness World Records, but was denied – one of the conditions for certification was a non-disparagement agreement against Guinness, including its relationships with authoritarian regimes, which Oliver described as "clearly ridiculous".
-As of 2025, the Guinness World Record for the largest marble cake is held by Betty Crocker for a 732 kg, 16 m2 cake baked in Jeddah, Saudi Arabia.
+The cake was submitted to Guinness World Records for the biggest marble cake depicting a man falling off of a horse, but was denied – one of the conditions for certification was a non-disparagement agreement against Guinness, including its relationships with authoritarian regimes, which Oliver described as "clearly ridiculous".
+As of 2025, the Guinness World Record for the largest marble cake is held by "Betty Crocker Middle East" for a 732 kg, 16 m2 cake baked in Jeddah, Saudi Arabia, less than a third of the size of the cake shown on Last Week Tonight.